RandomInternetPreson/Lucid_Autonomy/README.md

 ![image](https://github.com/user-attachments/assets/c85372bd-4b45-4f05-8f16-c6aed00c524f)

+#### "Use GOT-OCR" check box:

-If the "Use GOT-OCR" check box is checked, then the pdf will have each of its pages converted to a .png file and each file will be fed into the GOT-OCR pipeline/model.
+If checked, then the pdf will have each of its pages converted to a .png file and each file will be fed into the GOT-OCR pipeline/model.
 The resulting data will be combined into a singel markdown file called got_ocr_output.md.
 This file is then compared to the markdown file produced by Marker and similarities are deleted from the GOT-OCR output, with the differences from GOT-OCR to Marker being appended to the bottom of the Marker output.

 This removes similar text but lets both models try to capture and report tables and equations.
 For example Marker might not understand a table as good as GOT-OCR or vice versa.